isosnovsky/characters-cards/README.md

 ## Next steps

-1. [ ] Finished all integration tests
+1. [ ] Finish all integration tests
 2. [ ] Fix debug mode.
 It breaks down after a while due to msw
-3. [ ] Фdd a notification to a successful form edit
+3. [ ] Add a notification to a successful form edit
 4. [ ] Add error boundary preventing a page crash
 5. [ ] Think about isolation css instead of tailwinding
 6. [ ] Enhance UX